jwa7/rho_learn/README.md

 import metatensor
 from metatensor import Labels, TensorMap

-from rholearn.loss import RhoLoss from rholearn.models import RhoModel from rhoparse import aims_parser
+from rholearn.loss import L2Loss
+from rholearn.models import RhoModel
 ```

 # Examples

+An end-to-end workflow of learning the HOMO scalar field of gas-phase water
+monomers is provided in the `docs/example/scalar_field` directory.
+Note: generate of the
+learning targets requires a specific version of the quantum chemistry code
+`FHI-aims`, which is not yet publicly available.

-An end-to-end workflow, including training and prediction, is provided in XXX
+An example of tensorial learning is provided in

-The functionality of this package is demonstrated in the example notebooks in
-the ``rho_learn/docs/example/azoswitch`` directory.
-This section will briefly the
-various parts of the workflow.

 ## Water